 Or bring along a small printed version of your chart.
 Good apps for navigation include iNavx.

 VHF Radio – Not all areas of coverage and u can use it as a walkie-talkie between friends, to check NOAA weather and/or to call the Coast Guard (or local authorities) in case of an emergency.

-I offer SUP overnight tours on Puget Sound Spring-Fall and can schedule pre-trip prep clinics www.salmonbaypaddle.com
+I offer SUP Private overnight tours on Puget Sound all year and can schedule pre-trip prep clinics www.salmonbaypaddle.com

 Check out my paddling books:

 Mine – Following my book – Kayaking Puget Sound and the San Juans (No just kayaking!)

 Here’s a great one in British Columbia: SUP Touring Pacific NW